Frances Johnston1

 4. Burial Register of St George's Cathedral, Kingston.

-5. Ancestry.com databases, online www.ancestry.com, online image from the Edinburgh Advertiser.
+5. Ancestry.com databases, online image from the Edinburgh Advertiser.

 6. Caledonian Mercury (Edinburgh, Scotland), Saturday, August 15, 1812; Issue 14143. image online at 19th Century British Library Newspapers, a Gale digital collection.